lupyuen/nuttx-star64/README.md

 Which says that...

-- All I2C Clocks are Disabled
+- All I2C Clocks are Disabled (except U5)

 - All I2C Resets are Asserted (except U0 and U5)